-Anna Ross is the author of If a Storm, selected by Julianna Baggot for the 2012 Robert Dana-Anhinga Prize for Poetry, and the chapbook Hawk Weather, winner of the 2008 New Womens’ Voices Prize from Finishing Line Press and the 2009 Jean Pedrick Chapbook Award from the New England Poetry Club.
-She has received fellowships from Sewanee Writers’ Conference, the Massachusetts Cultural Council, and Grub St. Inc., and her poetry and criticism has most recently appeared or is forthcoming in Barrow Street, Salamander, The American Reader and Boston Review.
-She holds degrees from Mount Holyoke College and Columbia University.
-Currently, she teaches at Stonehill College, where she is Poet in Residence, and is a contributing editor in poetry for Guernica: A Magazine of Art & Politics.
-She lives in Dorchester, MA with her husband, daughter, and son.
+Anna Ross grew up in Connecticut with many travels back to her mother’s hometown of Dublin, Ireland.
+She is the author If a Storm (Anhinga Press), selected by Julianna Baggott for the Robert Dana-Anhinga Prize for Poetry, and the chapbook Hawk Weather (Finishing Line), winner the New Women’s Voice Prize and the Jean Pedrick Chapbook Award from the New England Poetry Society.
+Her work has twice been recognized by the Massachusetts Cultural Council Artist Fellowship program and has received additional scholarships and fellowships from Sewanee Writers’ Conference, Squaw Valley Poetry Workshop, and Grub Street.
+Individual poem have appeared or are forthcoming in The American Reader, Barrow Street, The Brooklyn Quarterly, The New Republic, The Paris Review, Salamander, Southern Poetry Review, Southwest Review,Tupelo Quarterly, and Pangyrus, among other journals.
+She holds degrees from Mount Holyoke College and Columbia University, teaches in the Writing, Literature & Publishing Program at Emerson College, and is a contributing editor for Salamander.
+She lives in Dorchester, MA, with her husband, daughter, and son.

 Photo by Sierra Rothberg